dynatrace-bobbyvogler/dt-azure-web-app-service-otel/README.md

 ### For Dynatrace Sprint Tenants:

-Downloading the OneAgent extension on azure requires a different server URL for the teant.
+Downloading the OneAgent extension on Azure requires a different server URL for the tenant.
-By running the API call below we are able to grab an ActiveGate service that is assoicated with your sprint tenant.
+By running the API call below, we are able to grab an ActiveGate service that is associated with your sprint tenant.

 ```
 /api/v1/deployment/installer/agent/connectioninfo/endpoints